 Remove from the oven and cool slightly before adding your pie filling and return to the oven for the recommended time as per your recipe.

-Let your pie crust cool completely before filling with your choice of no-bake filling.
+Let your pie crust cool completely before filling it with your choice of no-bake filling.

 The first way to prevent soggy pastry bottoms is to bake the pastry for a sufficient amount of time.
 That’s a given.